📞 +91-8977759255 | 📞 +91-8977759252 | ✉️ support@signalx.ai

 Implement a due diligence process

-Have a system in place to conduct due diligence on all or select third-parties for bribery and corruption list.
+Have a system in place to conduct due diligence on all or select third parties for the bribery and corruption list.

 Identify employees that are highly exposed such as personnel involved in purchasing and bidding processes, sales teams etc for routine training and sensitization.